-The Wichita Mountains Wildlife Refuge beckons all nature lovers – here you can see free-range buffalo, longhorn cattle, elk, and deer and enjoy various recreational activities including hiking, mountain biking, rock climbing, and repelling.
+The Wichita Mountains Wildlife Refuge beckons all nature lovers – here you can see free-range buffalo, longhorn cattle, elk, and deer and enjoy various recreational activities including hiking, mountain biking, rock climbing, and rapelling.
 You can enjoy a variety of live theatrical productions at the McMahon Memorial Auditorium or learn about local culture at the Comanche National Museum and Cultural Center.
 Lawton Map

 History and architecture enthusiasts have a treat in store in Norman, Oklahoma, which is home to the renowned Miller and Chautauqua Historic Districts, where over 150 historic homes dating back to the 1920s are showcased.
 Highlights include the Boyd House, the Alpha Chi Omega Sorority House, and the Beta Pi Fraternity House, all of which represent three distinct and different styles of architecture.

 Attractions for art lovers include the historic Sooner Theatre and the Fred Jones Jr. Museum of Art, while families will appreciate the Discovery Cove Nature Center, the National Weather Center, and the Sam Noble Oklahoma Museum of Natural History.
 To enjoy some outdoor fun you can head to Lake Thunderbird State Park, which offers hiking, biking, camping, and an extensive selection of water sports.
 Norman Map

 Edmond is located just north of Oklahoma City on Legendary Route 66, offering visitors a convenient base for exploring this interesting region.
 You can learn all about the Wild West at the National Cowboy and Western Heritage Museum, which boasts the largest collection of western artifacts in the country, and then watch a real live Rodeo at the Lazy E Arena.

 History buffs can go on a walking tour with the Edmond Historic Society and visit the Oklahoma Frontier Drugstore Museum in near-by Guthrie.
 You can pay your respects to the victims of the 1995 Oklahoma City bombing at the Oklahoma City National Memorial and Museum before lightening the mood and taking the family to have some fun at the Barnett Field Splash Pad.
 Edmond Map

 Ardmore is located in south-central Oklahoma and offers visitors a good variety of cultural, historic, and outdoor activities in and around the city.
 Equestrians will be drawn to the historic Hardy Murphy Coliseum, which hosts a variety of equine and other fun events, while history buffs can tour the Greater Southwest Historical Museum, the Military Memorial Museum, and the unique Eliza Cruce Hall Doll Museum.

 Outdoor enthusiasts will enjoy a visit the Lake Murray State Park for a day or two of hiking, camping, cycling, and water sports, or they can travel a little farther afield to Arbuckle Wilderness and Turner Falls Park for more outdoor activities.
 Cultural venues include the Charles B. Goddard Center for theater, music, and visual arts.
 Ardmore Map

 Located just 100 miles north of Oklahoma City, Enid offers a good selection of attractions for all tastes and interests.
 If you love learning about local history and culture you can head to the Cherokee Strip Regional Heritage Center or the Leona Mitchell Southern Heights Heritage Center and Museum.
 You can also take a walking tour through the Waverley and Kenwood Historic Districts.

 Nestled in the foothills of the Ozark Mountains you will find Tahlequah, a town dedicated to preserving and showcasing a rich heritage of Cherokee culture.
-You can learn all about the Cherokee Nation by visiting several historic sites, which include the Cherokee National Capitol (1869), the Cherokee Heritage Center, the Cherokee National Prison Museum, and a host of other historic sites.
+You can learn all about the Cherokee Nation by visiting several historic sites, which include the Cherokee National Capitol (1869), the Cherokee National Prison Museum, and a host of other historic sites.